Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Introduction

 \emph{Paper Structure.} The remainder of this paper is structured as follows: Section~\ref{backg} introduces relevant background concepts.
 Section~\ref{related} reviews related work.
 Section~\ref{method} outlines the research methodology used for our qualitative analysis.
 Section~\ref{eval} presents the findings of our research questions, based on the responses of interview participants.
-Section~\ref{disc} positions our study in the context of prior research, discusses practical implications, presents insights and recommendations, and addresses threats to validity and the study limitations.
+Section~\ref{disc} \imp{presents insights from our findings, with a mapping to prior research, highlighting areas of alignment where applicable, followed by the corresponding practical implications and recommendations.
+It also proposes a key challenges framework in which we systematically categorize the main fairness issues shared by our participants, and addresses threats to validity and limitations of our study}.
 Finally, Section~\ref{conc} concludes the paper, providing directions for future work.